MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 ### Running the XMDE Client Analyzer

-Live Response does not support running the XMDE Client Analyzer or Python directly, so an execution script is necessary.
+Live Response doesn't support running the XMDE Client Analyzer or Python directly, so an execution script is necessary.

 > [!IMPORTANT]
-> The scripts below assume the XMDE Client Analyzer was installed using the same locations from the scripts above.
+> The following scripts assume the XMDE Client Analyzer was installed using the same locations from the scripts mentioned earlier.
 If your organization has chosen to install the scripts into a different location, then the scripts below need to be updated to align with your organization's chosen installation location.

 #### Binary Client Analyzer Run Script